 If you’re passionate about dental hygiene, the popularity of the Quip toothbrush could mean there’s no room in the market for your dental care subscription box.
 On the other hand, the success of that competing product could serve as proof of concept.
 Your competitor has demonstrated that there’s a demand for your eCommerce subscription model.
 Your job is to take some of that market share for your business.

 If no one else sells subscription boxes in your product niche, it could mean that the market is wide open for you.
-However, you might also have to work harder to educate customers about your eCommerce subscription model.
+However, you might also have to work harder to educate customers about your subscription box model.

 Why is an eCommerce subscription model a good fit for your customers?